connervieira/Predator/HARDWARE.md

 As a general rule, these are the parts you'll need in a Predator device:

 - Camera
-    - Required (for real-time mode)
+    - Required (for real-time and dash-cam mode)
-        - Without a camera, Predator will have no way of using real-time mode, and only pre-recorded mode will be usable.
+        - Without a camera, Predator will have no way of using real-time mode or dash-cam mode, and only pre-recorded mode will be usable.
 - Processing
     - Required
         - Needless to say, Predator can't be run without a processing device.